shad0wghost/sakadeploy/README.md

 *   **`fileserver` (Nginx):** A simple Nginx container that hosts an `index.html` file.
 *   **`webserver` (Apache):** An Apache web server container that, on startup, fetches the `index.html` from the `fileserver` and then serves it on port 80.

-You can use this project to test the deployment and management features of your CICD Management Interface.
+You can use this project to test the deployment and management features of your Sakadeploy.
 Simply push the `cicd-test` directory to a GitHub repository, and your interface should discover and allow you to deploy it.

 ## Troubleshooting